2026-04-13 · updated 2026-04-18

 Summary

-AGLedger maintains an independent testbed that runs 150 tests against a live API — real EKS cluster, real Aurora database, real webhook delivery, real LLM agents.
+AGLedger’s independent testbed runs 36 tests against a live API — real EKS cluster, real Aurora database, real webhook delivery, real LLM agents.
 No mocks.
 No stubs.
 Every test produces a structured JSON result with three possible outcomes: PASS, FAIL, or SKIP.
 Failures are documented with finding numbers (F-NNN) and tracked to resolution.
-The testbed has cataloged over 350 findings since inception.
+The testbed has cataloged over 390 findings since inception.

 Philosophy